joaomanaia/tinonibot/README.md

 # TinoniBot

-A useful bot for discord using Kord
+A useful bot for discord using Kord, Kordex and supabase for database.

 > **Warning**: This bot is under development